pip-services/pip-services-docs/content/en/net/recipes/configuration/_index.md

 #### The ConfigParams object

 The only parameter that is passed to the configure method is [ConfigParams](../../commons/config/config_params/) object.
-Simply put - this is a map that allows us to get a configuration parameter value by its corresponding key.
+Simply put, this is a map that allows us to get a configuration parameter value by its corresponding key.
 Although various programming languages have unique syntax for initializing maps and objects, **ConfigParams** support initialization that is independent of the language being used.

 ```cs
 var config = ConfigParams.FromTuples(